OpenLiberty/liberty-tools-vscode/CONTRIBUTING.md

 ### Legal

-In order to make contribution as easy as possible, we follow the same approach that the Linux® Kernel [community](https://elinux.org/Developer_Certificate_Of_Origin) uses to manage code contributions: the [Developer's Certificate of Origin 1.1 (DCO)](https://developercertificate.org/).
+In order to make contribution as easy as possible, we follow the [Developer's Certificate of Origin 1.1 (DCO)](https://developercertificate.org/) process for code contributions.
+We ask you to certify your contributions by signing off in your pull requests.

-We simply ask that when submitting a pull request for review, the developer must include a sign-off statement in the commit message.
+When you submit a pull request for review, you must include a sign-off statement in the commit message.

-Here is an example Signed-off-by line, which indicates that the submitter accepts the DCO:
+The following example includes a `Signed-off-by` line, which indicates that the submitter accepts the DCO:

 ```text